net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 *No other celestial bodies are supported*, so if you do install pozine's pack, make sure you remove all other bodies: if RealSolarSystem is installed and unsupported celestials are found, the game will crash.
 This means that you must remove them from the `RSS Planets & Moons.cfg` file, as well as remove their respective folders.
 You should probably remove their textures too, to reduce memory usage.

+##Copernicus users
+If you are trying to build your own solar system by extending the stock one, you might run into stability problems in the Jool system.
+This manifests itself by a crash and an error message like "Apocalypse occurred at..." in the `FATAL` log file.
+To solve the problem, you might need to simulate your solar system in an external tool and find its regions of stability.
+As a first step, we recommend that you try to make Bob retrograde as it helps a lot with the stability of Jool.

 #Reporting bugs
 So, you crashed, or something similarly unpleasant happened.